melodicore/dfxengine/values/README.md

 ## [`Value`](src/main/java/me/datafox/dfxengine/values/ValueImpl.java)

-`Value` is a mutable class that is identified with a handle and wraps two numerals, `base` and `value`.
+`Value` is a mutable class that is identified with a handle from the [Handles](../handles) module and wraps two numerals, `base` and `value`.
 The base always stays the same unless changed directly by the value's method, and the value is calculated when the getter method is used based on modifiers attached to the value.

 To avoid unnecessary calculations, the value is cached and invalidated when any of the attached modifiers change.
 The base can be changed with the `set(Numeral)` and various `apply` methods, and values can be compared against